Mental Health problems in young people continue to rise.

 Iprovefit have the experience of helping learners manage, and sometimes overcome, a range of mental health conditions.

-We help improve their self-management competences and explore the underlying causes that are preventing them from growth and becoming a better version of themselves.
+We help improve their self-management competences.
+Subsequently, we explore the underlying causes that are preventing them from growth and becoming a better version of themselves.

 And now for some positive stats!

-Recent research has shown that mentoring for mental health positively impacts on three key areas for individuals: functioning, performance, and experience.
+Recent research has shown that mentoring for mental health positively impacts on three key areas; functioning, performance, and experience.

-Mentoring can help identify the signs of mental health problems, and allow open discussions to build coping mechanisms, which help manage mental health issues.
+Mentoring can help identify the signs of mental health problems.
+Consequently, it opens discussions to build coping mechanisms, which help manage mental health issues.

 It allows our young learners to gain reassurance for their problems.